sasukexo/Dicegame/README.md

-A Simple Dice Game created Using HTML,Css and JavaScript
+A Simple Dice Game created Using HTML,CSS and JavaScript